 Following are some of the pros and cons associated with each type of penile implant:

 Semi-rigid Non-Inflatable Penile Implant These are the least complex type of implant.
-Having fewer parts means a simpler surgery and less chance for mechanical malfunction.
+Having fewer parts means a simpler surgery and less chance for a mechanical malfunction.
 They are also the least expensive option and the easiest to operate, even for those with limited physical dexterity due to arthritis or other medical conditions.

 On the downside, non-inflatable penile implants are always semirigid, making them difficult to conceal underneath clothing.
-Further, having a permanent erection can be uncomfortable and otherwise bothersomes.
+Further, having a permanent erection can be uncomfortable and otherwise bothersome.
 Because of this, they are the least popular implant type.

 2-Piece Inflatable Penile Implants The main advantage of this type of implant relative to a semi-rigid implant is that it includes a release valve.
 When the valve is opened, the saline solution is allowed to return to the fluid reservoir (inside the pump), causing the erection to subside.
 This allows the patient to achieve an erection when desired, and not have to have it constantly.